Businessmen will be afraid of activists and will not interfere with BioWare in promoting progressive ideas, says Dragon Age game director

 Darrah believes that if the new owners do not want to face public discontent, they have a choice: leave BioWare alone, try to make subtle adjustments to its work, or simply get rid of the studio.

-There were rumors circulating online that after the weak financial performance of Dragon Age: The Veilguard, BioWare's fate was already hanging by a thread, so it is unlikely that the new management will bother with the studio and try not to offend its employees.
+There were rumors that after the weak financial performance of Dragon Age: The Veilguard, the fate of BioWare was already hanging by a thread, so it is unlikely that the new management will bother with the studio and try not to offend its employees.